My son and I get involved in the past.

 You could write a book just from the combined verbal information these people provide.

-There are multiple displays, within the museum, of intriguing people from the region, including Cole Younger (the Jesse James gang).
+There are multiple displays, within the museum, of intriguing people from the region, including Cole Younger (from the Jesse James gang).
 Cole’s indirect descendants donated his personal items to the museum.
 The display offers a rare, private view of the life of Cole Younger.

 Other displays include The Metheny brothers of jazz fame, and Loula Long Comb of the massive Longview Farm.